pyblosxom/pyblosxom/docs/source/about_pyblosxom.rst

 ======================================

 PyBlosxom is a small open source project and while there is a community, it's pretty small.
-PyBlosxom is a pretty niche weblog engine.
+PyBlosxom's features are great but make it a niche weblog engine.

 PyBlosxom is a *file-based* weblog system.
-Blog entries are stored as separate files in a directory hierarchy on the filesystem.
-By default, the hierarchy is a category tree meaning each entry belongs in a single category.
-By default, mtimes are used as the entry timestamp.
+Each blog entry is a separate file stored in a directory hierarchy on your file system.
+By default, the hierarchy is a category tree meaning each blog entry belongs in a single category.
+By default, mtimes are used as the blog entry timestamp.
 There are plugins that change this behavior, but require extra configuration to use.